-The rear suspension of your motorcycle has 3 different adjustment points.
-It comes from the factory set to the softest setting.
+The rear suspension of your motorcycle has an adjustment point at the bottom of the shock, it comes from the factory set to the softest setting.
 If you wish to make the rear suspension harder, follow the procedure below.
 Adjusting the rear shock is not hard, but like the front forks, changes should be made one at a time to gain an accurate understanding of how they affect the bike.

 Once you are familiar with the settings on your suspension, you can quickly and easily adjust them to suit different terrain.
-For example, you make know the setting position for when you ride in the sand dunes.
-But when you are riding on your local motocross track you know to tune them to a different setting.
+For example, you make the setting position for when you ride in the sand dunes.
+But when you are riding on your local motocross track you know to tune it to a different setting.

-SUSPENSION ADJUSTMENT (REAR)
+ADJUSTABLE SUSPENSION (REAR)